ecs-hk/simple-ommysql-viewer/README.md

 ### HTTP/S connections

 The `simple-ommysql-viewer` provides an HTTP listener, as written.
-If you have access to a CA-signed x509 cert, then of course utilize Node.js's support for an HTTPS listener, a la:
+If you have access to a CA-signed x509 cert, then it would be better to access the app over TLS (HTTPS).

+#### Example using Node.js

 ```
 var sslOptions = {